 Class IA Drugs

-Quinidine (dogs and cats: 4–20 mg/kg, PO, tid-qid; horses: 22 mg/kg, PO, every 2 hr, or quinidine gluconate at 1.0–1.5 mg/kg, IV, every 5–10 min) can be used to treat supraventricular and ventricular arrhythmias.
-Individualized therapy is necessary because of significant pharmacodynamic variation among animals.
-Cardiotoxicity may result in AV blockade or ventricular arrhythmias.
-The atropine-like effects of quinidine may result in increased impulse conduction through the AV node to the ventricles and paradoxical acceleration.
-Quinidine, particularly in the sulfate form, can cause vasodilation and GI side effects.
-In horses, swelling of the nasal mucosa, urticarial wheals, and laminitis are other potential side effects.
-Monitoring the ECG and serum quinidine concentration can reduce the likelihood of adverse drug effects.
+Dosages of quinidine sulfate are as follows: in dogs, 5–10 mg/kg, IV, qid, or 6–20 mg/kg, PO, tid-qid; and in horses, 22 mg/kg, PO, every 2 hr.
+Dosages of quinidine gluconate are in dogs, 6–20 mg/kg, IM, qid, or 6–20 mg/kg, PO, tid-qid; and in horses, 1–1.5 mg/kg, IV, every 5–10 min.
+Individualized therapy is necessary because of significant pharmacodynamic variation among animals and the potential for toxicity.
+Cardiotoxicity can manifest in the form of ventricular arrhythmias.
+The atropine-like effects of quinidine may result in increased impulse conduction through the AV node to the ventricles and paradoxical acceleration in ventricular response in animals with atrial fibrillation.
+Quinidine, particularly in the sulfate form, can cause vasodilation and GI adverse effects (25% of dogs).
+In horses, swelling of the nasal mucosa, urticarial wheals, and laminitis are other potential adverse effects.
+The most important clinical problem limiting use of quinidine is exacerbation of heart failure after administration, likely as a consequence of its negative inotropic effects.
+In general, quinidine use should be avoided in dogs with severe myocardial failure or in dogs that have, or have had, heart failure.
+Quinidine should not be used in cats.
+Monitoring the ECG and serum quinidine concentration can reduce the likelihood of adverse effects.

 Class IB Drugs